trwong/fakebook/README.md

 * News feed shows users an aggregated view of their friend's activity
 * Profile pages contain relevant posts and allow users to upload profile and cover pictures
 * Users can friend other users to see that user's activity on their news feed
-* Search allows users to quickly find friends they may know
+* Search allows users to quickly find people they may know

 ### Post Creation